Rogožarski R-313: Operational history

 This aircraft did not get beyond the prototype stage.
 However, such characteristics as speed, rate of climb and distance required for take-off compared favourably with contemporary fighters.
 Only the relative lack of engine power let it down.
 Adopting the more powerful Daimler-Benz DB 601 or the Rolls-Royce "Merlin" was discussed but came to nothing with the outbreak of war.
 A total of 25 aircraft were planned, both reconnaissance and light bomber versions.

 The prototype became part of 603 training squadron which was located at Grab, near Trebinje during the April war.
 It was damaged and abandoned attempting to take-off from Grab on 12 April 1941.
 A month later, the Germans took control and sold the machine to the Croats who had taken over the 'Ikarus' factory.
-They renamed the aircraft "Независни" ("Independent"); after repairs, a test flight was carried out on 19 May 1942.
+They renamed the aircraft "Nezavisni" ("Independent"); after repairs, a test flight was carried out on 19 May 1942.

 Sabotage was then detected, so serious that further repairs could not be carried out.
 Thus ended the plane which was popular in literature as the "Yugoslav moskito" Although it was designed and built long before its legendary counterpart.